On the Possibility of Quantum Gravity Emerging from Geometry: Conclusions

 In this work, from multifractal geometry and geometry fluctuations we have derived a multifractal GUP that allows to defines the quantum dynamics and the gravitational thermodynamics and finally arrive to an effective quantum gravity without invoking any quantum gravity theory.

 In this perspective, quantum gravitational effects emerge primarily as statistical manifestations of the underlying microstructure of horizons, rather than as direct consequences of canonical quantization.
 This suggests that the apparent quantum behavior of spacetime may be deeply rooted in its geometric and statistical properties, reflecting collective effects of a complex, multifractal microgeometry.
 Although this approach does not yet constitute a complete theory of quantum gravity, it highlights how quantum-like phenomena could arise naturally from the structure of spacetime itself.
 Building on both the current results \cite{Gine} and the findings presented here, one can envision an effective, semiclassical, and statistically grounded framework for quantum gravity.
 In this emergent picture, quantum gravitational features are encoded in geometric fluctuations and averaged microstructures, providing a coherent bridge between classical geometry and quantum behavior.
 While this does not yet provide a fundamental, fully quantized theory, it represents a substantial step toward a geometrically emergent understanding of quantum gravity, offering a concrete foundation for future developments in the field.

-ChatGPT was used as a writing aid to improve the language and presentation of the paper; all suggestions generated by ChatGPT were carefully checked and vetted by the author.
+The framework presented is conceptually well aligned with modern approaches to quantum gravity, particularly those emphasizing emergent spacetime, holographic or entropic gravity, and scale-dependent or fractal geometry.
+The central idea is that the generalized uncertainty principle and quantum behavior may arise from microscopic geometric fluctuations.